geekswagg/AzTS-docs/06-Customizing AzTS for your org/Extend_AzTS_Soln_Scenarios/UpdateDefaultMetadata.md

             "ControlSeverity": "Critical"
         },
         {
-            // The following parameters can be taken from the FeatureName.json directly as there will no change in them for the scope of this scenario.
-            "ControlID": "Azure_Storage_Audit_Issue_Alert_AuthN_Req",
-            "Id": "AzureStorage120",
-            "Automated": "Yes",
-            "MethodName": "CheckStorageMetricAlert",
-            "DisplayName": "Alert rules must be configured for tracking anonymous activity",

-            // Turning off the evaluation of Azure_Storage_Audit_Issue_Alert_AuthN_Req altogether "Enabled": false
-        },
-        {
+            // 3.c
+            // For this control, we achieve the scenario where we change the recommendation according to needs of the org.

             // The following parameters can be taken from the FeatureName.json directly as there will no change in them for the scope of this scenario.
             "ControlID": "Azure_Storage_DP_Encrypt_In_Transit",
             "Id": "AzureStorage160",